-Following on from our blog a couple of weeks ago Decorating Your Garden for Christmas, we wanted to take a look at the different plants that seem to pop up everywhere during this time of year and have come to symbolise Christmas in one way or another.
-We all place these extra plants in and around our homes to bring some festive decorative flair, but it’s important to get the best looking ones and the ones that are going to last.
+Lots of us use festive plants in and around our homes to bring some seasonal decorative flair, but it’s important to get the best looking ones and the ones that are going to last.
 You don’t want a dead Christmas tree standing in your beautifully landscaped garden!

 The Christmas Tree

-Ah Mistletoe, the Christmas plant that has prompted many a kiss between lovers, but did you know it’s actually poisonous to humans?
-So be careful if you’re handling it or growing it in your garden.
+Ah Mistletoe, the Christmas plant that has prompted many a kiss between lovers, but did you know it’s actually poisonous to humans and pets?
+So be careful if you’re handling it, bringing it into the house or growing it in your garden.
 If you choose to grow it yourself, be prepared for your host plant to suffer.
 As Mistletoe is a parasite it will end up weakening the host tree it attaches to, and your tree may not recover.
 If you’re buying it, look for plants with fresh green foliage and ripe white berries that are not withered.
 It will usually last about 2 or 3 weeks after it’s been gathered, so buy it as fresh as possible and keep it outside in your garden, or in a cool part of the house.
+Pick up falling berries or leaves, so that pets or children do not come into contact with them.